cloudera/impala-udf-samples/README.md

 This project is funded by Scalefree to support cryptographic functions in Impala.
 This is required in order to secure a data lake and support deletion of consumer records, a requirement of the GDPR.
 Transparent, filesystem-level encryption is not sufficient for this purpose / doesn't meet the legal requirements (consult your lawyers).

-More information about GDPR & Data Vault 2.0 can be found in
+More information about GDPR & Data Vault 2.0 can be found in https://kb.scalefr.ee/lphesS

+# Get Started

 To get started: